communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 * A strong eye for visual composition;
 * Able to give and receive constructive criticism;
 * Creative skills;
-* Knowledge of Adobe PhotoShop, Illustrator, Sketch, InDesign, and other graphic design software;
+* Knowledge of Adobe PhotoShop, Illustrator, Sketch, InDesign, or other graphic design software;
 * Attention to details;
 * Personal computer with internet connection;
 * Team player.